NAMD/pypln.backend/doc/intro.rst

 Introduction to PyPLN
 =====================

+**WARNING:** since we rebuilt our backend, this documentation is depreacted.
+Come here in some days and we'll have an updated one.

 PyPLN is a distributed pipeline architecture to analyze text.
 Conceptually, it was idealized to provide a complete analysis of textual documents in any format.
 A diagram of the currently envisioned analytical tasks can be seen on Figure :ref:`fig-cmap`.

 .. _fig-cmap:
 .. figure:: _static/pypln.png
    :width: 20cm

    Conceptual diagram of PyPLN

 PyPLN makes use of well know text processing tools such as NLTK for natural language processing, and various other opensource tools for  text manipulation.
 PyPLN developers may develop new or improve existing tools for text/language processing but that is not the main development focus of the project.
 The main focus of PyPLN is providing a framework for efficient analysis of large collections of text.
 By efficient analysis we mean the combination of computational, mathematical and visualization techniques.